craigwongva/gs-kibana/README.md

    The new EC2 instance will use a role gsn-iam-KibanaRole (or gsp-iam-KibanaRole) with these policies:
      * cloudformation:DescribeStacks *
-       * Enables querying for security group info for this instance.
+       * Enables a script to query for security group info for this instance.
      * route53:ChangeResourceRecordSets Z3CJCO7XTRTAHX
-       * Once a Kibana instance is created and Kibana/nginx are installed, update Route53 so that the instance is findable.
+       * Enables a script to update the Route53 hosting zone 'Z3CJCO7XTRTAHX' to know about a new Kibana instance.
-     * s3:GetObject gsn-kibana/*
+     * s3:GetObject gsn-kibana/\*
-       * Gets the letsencrypt certificates for nginx from S3.
+       * Enables a script to download the letsencrypt certificates for nginx from S3.
 (TODO: Allow test prefixes like craig-gsn-kibana.)

 5. Browse to Kibana at https://gsn-kibana-<space>.piazzageo.io